yo-cuti/plugin-perricos-remnote/README.md

 # 😛 perricos

+## Features

+- It shows motivational dog popups in the flashcard queue after completing a certain number of cards, but extended with the use of an API and modified motivational messages.

+## Español

+### ¿Qué hace?

 Te tira las foto de los perricos cuando aciertas una flashcard, pero tiene más fotos de perricos

-## Español

 ### Uso: